 Against this background of entrenched attitudes about whose responsibility it is to stop working and stay at home looking after children, Japanese women have been reluctant to give up their hard-won equality-at-work gains.

 In the early 1970s, there were more than a million marriages per year – a rate of more than 10 per 1,000 of the population.
 But by 2017, 606,863 couples married, and the marriage rate had fallen to just 4.9.
-Workplace equality is a relatively recent legal concept in Japan; the 1986 Equal Employment Opportunity Law gave women access to careers without discriminatory barriers.
+Workplace equality is a relatively recent legal concept in Japan workforce; the 1986 Equal Employment Opportunity Law gave women access to careers without discriminatory barriers.

-Not an exclusively Japanese problem
+Not an exclusive Japanese Workforce problem

 Several other developed economies face a similar set of challenges.
 Their experiences may help shape further policy decisions in Japan.